-In my private practice, I’ve worked with physicians, nurses, small business owners, managers, and other people under pressure in stressful careers.
-I specialize in relieving depression, anxiety, and other significant mood problems.
-People often come to me with difficulties at work, trouble at their intense jobs, problems in their relationships, or unexpected life events.
+In my private practice, I’ve worked with physicians, business owners, executives, bankers, diplomats, and other people under pressure in stressful careers.
+I specialize in helping people motivate themselves, feel less depressed, and beat anxiety.
+People often come to me with difficulties at work, problems in their relationships, big decisions, or unexpected life events.
 I also often work with people who feel that they just aren’t succeeding as much as they would like, or couples who are having trouble getting along.

 As a therapist, I’m different with every patient, but I always listen as closely as I can, and I believe therapy should be a lively, supportive, challenging discourse.
-I offer psychodynamic treatment, but I also have training in cognitive-behavioral therapy.
-I work closely with a number of psychiatrists, and when necessary I provide referrals.
-Currently I accept only Empire Blue Cross Blue Shield insurance, but I will work with anyone whose insurance plan has out-of-network benefits.
+I offer psychodynamic treatment but I also have training in cognitive-behavioral therapy.

 Please email me or call me at 646-581-4151 with any other questions!
 Thanks for visiting.